Chapter 64 BWV 131 Aus der Tiefen rufe ich, Herr, zu dir

 Continuous bass thread: Divine clemency is powerful and feared.

-And supporting the entire movement is a solid, marching, quaver bass line which, perhaps, symbolises Divine compassion, a force much sought after yet still so powerful that it still alarms puny humans.
+And supporting the entire movement is a solid, marching, quaver bass line which, perhaps, symbolises Divine compassion, a force much sought after yet so powerful that it still alarms puny humans.

 Chorus 2 (42 bars).

 The third movement is another chorus.
 It begins with a forceful introduction, half a dozen strongly chordal bars announcing positively----I await the Lord.
 Mention was made above of the echoes of the beginning of C 75 and, oddly enough and perhaps quite coincidentally, the alto and tenor phrases (bars 2 and 4) replicate a very similar pattern to that of the oboe interjections from the opening chorus of that work.

 The chorus proper is a fugue based upon the text----my Soul awaits and my hope lies in His word.
 The main subject is introduced by the basses followed by tenors, altos and sopranos.